Family Office: Building Generational Wealth

 As families have a liquidity event, selling all or a portion of their business, they may elect to have a family office manage their central assets.
-The purpose of each family office varies depending on the family's unique goals.
-For some families, the benefits of customization and cost efficiency that a family office can provide when investing are paramount.
-For others, the goal is an expert team to help them manage complex trusts, accounting, and shared property.
-Or some families aspire to building a platform to help educate and prepare the next generation to be responsible stewards of their family's wealth.
+The purpose of each family office varies depending on the family's unique goals, whether it be managing complex trusts, shared property, building generational wealth, or preparing the next generation to be responsible stewards of their family’s wealth.
 Whatever your family's ideas about a family office may be, the key to success is ensuring that its design aligns with the vision of the family owners.
 We can help.

 If you’ve seen one family office, you’ve seen ONE family office.

 We work with families to create effective family offices by helping define their purpose, structure, and the best process for effective decision-making within.
 Whether you are just starting your first family office, transitioning yours from one generation to the next, or focused on building generational wealth,we can help your family prepare for a smooth transition by ensuring that the mission and structure of your family office are aligned with what the owners want and need.

 Banyan is a leading provider of family business consulting services to family offices around the world.
 We work with families in various stages of the development of their family offices, from formation to transition to reinvention.

 Families with significant wealth that are thinking about developing a structure to manage their assets collectively

 Families that are in the process of transitioning the ownership of the assets of their family office from one generation to the next

 Families that need to reinvent the strategy and structure of their family office to better suit the changing needs of the family